amroabua/CSC325/Docs/Pipeline.md

 #### GitHub Pages Deployment:

-GitHub Pages offers a straightforward and convenient solution for hosting static websites, making it an excellent choice for deploying our Flutter web application.
+GitHub Pages offers a straightforward solution for hosting static websites, making it an excellent choice for deploying our Flutter web application.
 Some key considerations for selecting GitHub Pages include:

 - **Ease of Setup**: GitHub Pages integrates seamlessly with GitHub repositories, simplifying the deployment process.
 By configuring the repository settings and specifying the `gh-pages` branch or `docs` folder, we can publish our application with minimal setup.